ian-joshua/Online-Sales-Analysis-Dashboard-Exercise/README.md

 Identify top-selling products within each category to optimize inventory and marketing strategies.

 Evaluate the performance of specific products or categories in different regions to tailor marketing campaigns accordingly.

+## Conclusion

+#### Overview
+It can be observed that the total revenue exhibits an overall decline from Jan to Aug.
+The total sales volume experienced fluctuations throughout this period, exhibiting a steep drop in sales volume from Jul to Aug.

+The sunburst chart illustrates the popularity of a certain product category among different regions, and it can be observed that